 During our periods, as well as throughout the whole month of Ramadan, we should reflect on the condition of our Muslim brothers and sisters who are facing difficulties, and do our best to help them.

-This includes making du’a for them and giving Sadaqah, as well as other charitable acts such as volunteering.
-We should also check in on our relatives and neighbours and aim to help them where we can, particularly the elderly and sick.
+This might include making dua for them and giving sadaqah (sedekah), as well as other charitable acts such as volunteering.
+We should also check in on our relatives and neighbours, particularly if elderly or sick, and aim to help them if we can.

 Use this time to learn more about Islam.
-There are many resources available during Ramadan to help.
+There are many resources available to help during Ramadan and beyond.

-You could enrol on a short Islamic course, attend lectures or spend time reading useful books to help brush up on your knowledge.
+You could enrol on a short Islamic course, attend lectures or spend time reading to help brush up on your knowledge.

 Spend time reflecting on the past year.
 Think about what you are grateful for, what you are pleased with, as well as mistakes and sins you should seek forgiveness for.